WEIGHT LOSS SUCCESS STORIES

 Three years ago, I weighed 187 pounds.
 By May of last year, I became a STAR when my weight was down to 147 pounds.
 Since then, I have kept it there.
 NEVER, NEVER will I be fat again.

-the rest of my life.
+plan to keep the rest of my life.
 With the wonderful help of

-Calorie Counters by my side, I'll always be the person that
+Canadian Calorie Counters by my side, I'll always be the person that